 - Use natural methods to control your stress.
-Take deep breaths for instance, or take time to relax
+Take deep breaths for instance, do physical activity or take time to relax, for example

 - Have confidence in yourself

 - When you are experiencing difficult moments, join self-help and support groups.
-This allows you to exchange with other people that are in the same situation as yourself, and could help you better understand your feelings and discover the solutions of others.
-In doing so, it will help reduce your level of stress
+This allows you to exchange with other people that are in the same situation as yourself.
+This could help you better manage your emotions while learning from others' experiences

 Maintain a positive work environment

 Encourage your employer to implement measures to reduce sources of stress and improve the work environment, for instance:

 - Encouraging employees to participate in company activities

 - Establishing a recognition system for employees’ work and participation

 - Establishing measures for preventing psychological harassment and promoting civility in the workplace

 Information and Support Resources